Tamvey/heatmap/README.md

 `min_contour_area` - minimal area of moving object to be detected

-`usr_cols` - amount of user's net columns
+`usr_cols` - amount of user's grid columns

-`usr_rows` - amount of user's net rows
+`usr_rows` - amount of user's grid rows

 `gradient_colors` - amount of colors from blue to red

-`color_threshold` - number of first color detecting high workload
+`color_threshold` - number of the coldest color detecting high workload

-`min_area` - percentage of net square area covered with warm color to be defined as highly worloaded
+`min_area` - percentage of grid cell covered with warm color to be defined as high loaded

 > [!IMPORTANT]
 > Example of property file structure [props.txt](https://github.com/Tamvey/heatmap/blob/main/props.txt).